 Checkpoints: Checkpoints will be strategically placed at the end of lecture content.
 They serve as knowledge checks to ensure you are following along with the material.
 They can be found in the "Modules" tab of Carmen and are graded mostly on completion, but a component will be dedicated to your accuracy.
+It is recommended that you complete them as you move through the content.

 Homework Assignments: Weekly homework assignments (due Fridays) are a chance for you to further explore the material, so they have unlimited attempts.
-As long as you do not give up on the problem, you can attempt it as many times as you would like without penalty.
+If you do not give up on the problem, you can attempt it as many times as you would like without penalty.

-Quizzes: Quizzes (due roughly every other Monday) have 1 attempt per question with a 1 hour and 30-minute time limit.
+Quizzes: Quizzes (due Mondays) have 1 attempt per question with a 1 hour and 30-minute time limit.
 You can reference your notes, the textbook, or any other Achieve resources.
 Unlike homework assignments, you should feel confident with the material before taking the quiz.

 Late Submissions: NO LATE WORK IS ACCEPTED.
 For extenuating circumstances, please contact Professor Jones (jones.5810@osu.edu) BEFORE the assignment deadline.
+If a request for an extension is received after 5 pm on the assignment due date, it will be considered one of your dropped assignments.

-To compensate for this, multiple dropped assignments are worked into the system.
-They include: the lowest 2 homework assignments, the lowest quiz score, and the lowest 2 recitation scores (1 for each half of the semester).
+Multiple dropped assignments are worked into the system.
+They include: the lowest 2 homework assignments, the lowest quiz score, and the lowest 2 recitation scores for each half of the semester).